Ficool

 The Chancellor, who had been listening in respectful silence, finally spoke.
 His voice carried patience and clarity.

-"Nul is the inner energy that exists within every person.
-But not everyone can access or command it easily.
-To master Nul requires long years of discipline.
+"Your Highness," he began, tone steady and refined, "Nul is the inner energy that exists within every person.
+However, very few able to access or use it easily.
+To master Nul requires many years of disciplined training.
 Without proper guidance, its use can be dangerous… sometimes fatally so."

 Rhea nodded slowly, though her curiosity still pressed for more.

-"Because Lun is different, Rhea.
-Those born with Lun, like Nexa, hold the potential to reach far greater heights.
+"Because Lun doesn't work the same way," he answered gently.
+"Kids born with Lun, like Nexa, can grow far beyond what normal training allows.
 But before their Lun awakens, they must first master their Nul.
 Without that foundation, their Lun may never stir at all."

 Rhea absorbed their words carefully.